OCA/l10n-brazil/l10n_br_account_payment_cobranca/readme/DESCRIPTION.rst

-[ This file must be max 2-3 paragraphs, and is required. ]

-This module extends the functionality of portal to support Brasilian fields.
+This module provide an infrastructure to export payment and debit orders in Febraban layout.